Gunnery Mechanics · Worked example

 AP Penetration Explained: Why Plymouth's 16 Barrels Don't Always Citadel

 Plymouth is a 152 mm light cruiser with sixteen barrels in four quad turrets.
 On paper she dumps an absurd 49,600 HP AP broadside every eight seconds.
 So why does she struggle to citadel battleships, and why does she still citadel cruisers two tiers up at point-blank?
-AP penetration is the answer, and the formula is short.
+AP penetration is the answer, and it comes down to one number that changes every second the shell is in the air.

 The numbers from Plymouth's gun mount